-Source protection plan policies are only recommendations in highly vulnerable aquifers and significant groundwater recharge areas of this region.
-Policies do not have legal effect requiring property owners to comply there, as there are no assessed significant threats to drinking water in HVAs and SGRAs.
-However, municipalities, implementing bodies, and local people should have regard for these policies.
-Source protection plans were developed locally and have been approved by the Province of Ontario.
+Source protection planning policies are only recommendations in highly vulnerable aquifers and significant groundwater recharge areas of this region.
+Policies do not have legal effect that requires property owners to comply there, as there are no assessed significant threats to drinking water in HVAs and SGRAs.
+However, municipalities, implementing bodies, and local people should have regard for these policies, developed locally and approved by the Province of Ontario.

-Activities that may pose a threat to drinking water sources
+Activities that may pose threat to drinking water sources